Thursday, 31 October 2024

 The REIV does not support the removal of the off-the-plan concessions for investors.
 This change will reduce the attractiveness of property investment in Victoria, further limiting rental supply at a time when vacancy rates are already tightening.

 The government was warned.
-They were warned by the people who actually know the property industry pretty well: the Real Estate Institute of Victoria.
-This was going to hurt supply, and that is exactly what happened.
+They were warned by the people who actually know the property industry pretty well, the Real Estate Institute of Victoria, that this was going to hurt supply, and that is exactly what happened.
 When I started off my contribution by talking about chickens coming home to roost, that is what I meant.
 This government were warned that what they were doing was economically reckless, was going to lead to a reduction in supply of new apartments, and yet the government ploughed on and did it anyway, and now all Victorians are reaping the consequences of this government’s failures.

 Juliana Addison: Roll what in glitter?